 - 4.4.1 Passenger compartment adjustments used in the BIW will be as per the relevant passenger compartment adjustments detailed in the AE-MDB side impact test protocol (where relevant). - 4.4.2 The driver and passenger seat fore/aft and seat back angles will be positioned identically.
-Where a vehicle has different seat travel between the driver and passenger side, the passenger seat travel will be positioned as close as possible to that of the driver and the seat back angle will also be the same as that of the driver. - 4.4.3 Vehicles equipped with adjustable arm-rests will have them positioned in the 'not in use' position. - 4.4.4 The parking brake shall be in the disengaged position and the gear lever in D or in a gear position.
+Where a vehicle has different seat travel between the driver and passenger side, the passenger seat travel will be positioned as close as possible to that of the driver and the seat back angle will also be the same as that of the driver. - 4.4.3 Arm rests - 4.4.3.1 Any arm-rests or centre console compartments shall be positioned to limit interaction with the dummy and maximise lateral excursion.
+See Appendix III. - 4.4.3.2 Vehicles equipped with adjustable arm-rests on the seat back will have them positioned in the 'not in use' 'up-folded' position aligned with the seat back. - 4.4.3.3 Vehicles equipped with adjustable arm rests as part of the centre console will have them positioned fully down and fully retracted. - 4.4.3.4 The lid of any arm rest/storage compartment shall be closed. - 4.4.3.4 Parts that can be removed from the centre console assembly must be present for the test provided they are equipped on the specification of vehicle tested by Euro NCAP. - 4.4.4 The parking brake shall be in the disengaged position and the gear lever in D or in a gear position.